disusen/Boiler-bot/README.md

 - 🌿 **Habit Tracking** - daily/weekly habits with streak tracking
 - ⏰ **Reminders** - one-shot reminders with flexible time input (`30m`, `2h`, `1d`, or datetime)
 - 🤖 **Local AI Assistant** - ask anything via a locally running LLM through Ollama, no API keys or cloud required
+- 🌙 **End-of-Day Summary** - AI-generated daily recap of tasks and habits delivered to your DMs at 9pm, or on demand with `!eod`

 ## Setup